oliwierptak/Everon1/README.md

 #### What's the best way to inject dependencies?
 Use constructor for dependencies that are part of what the class is doing, and use setters/getters for infrastructure type dependencies.
 In general, a Logger could be good example of infrastructure type dependency.
+If you need specific constructor injection you can extend default Factory class.

 ## Factory